 We hope you’ll enjoy using it!

-This competition is organised by MAGiCAL Projects at the UCL Knowledge Lab, University College London.
-It runs from 22nd March 2019 to the 24th May.
+This competition was organised by MAGiCAL Projects at the UCL Knowledge Lab, University College London.
+It ran from 22nd March 2019 to the 24th May.

 The judges are: